Our mission at StockBrokers.com is simple: provide thorough and unbiased reviews of online brokers.

 Finally, all scenarios are independently weighted and points are combined to determine an overall score for Commissions & Fees.

-To score Customer Service, StockBrokers.com partnered with customer experience research group Confero to conduct phone, email, and live chat tests from locations throughout the United States.
-For our 2017 Online Broker Review, 349 customer service tests were conducted; phone was weighted highest followed by live chat and email, respectively.
+To score Customer Service, StockBrokers.com partnered with customer experience research group Confero to conduct phone tests from locations throughout the United States.
+For our 2018 Online Broker Review, 260 customer service tests were conducted.

 Confero agents used one unique template provided by StockBrokers.com (on average, three questions are asked) to assess each broker.
 Agents were only allowed to conduct one round of tests for each method to ensure the highest quality, and the most diverse data were collected.

 To score each test, the tests were divided into three separate groups and scores were given for the time taken to connect with each support representative and the ability of each representative to professionally (and thoroughly) answer each question.
 A Net Promoter Score was also given for the overall experience.
 Response times are 15% of each test score, representative assessments are 35%, and Net Promoter Scores make up the remaining 50%.

-Once all individual test scores were compiled they were combined to determine an overall score for each testing method.
-Lastly, these final method scores were weighted and combined to determine an overall score for Customer Service.
+Once all individual test scores were compiled, they were combined to determine an overall score for Customer Service.